NMKsas/pairs_gui/README.md

 ### Known flaws:
 - the program doesn't prevent from naming two players with the same name
 - GameOverMessageLabel (Game Over Page) doesn't expand as other QWidgets
+- Using both raw and smart pointers